Sabrinas Organizing

 Review old paperwork and materials to minimize the unwanted clutter in a study area.

 If they have been working virtually, they should take the time to clear the clutter in their studying area from the previous semester.
 All the paperwork from the last semester may be distracting.
-If they want to keep it, have them go through it, minimize it to only the essentials, and place the entire batch of papers in another area, like a bookshelf (Affiliate Link) or cubby.
+If they want to keep it, have them go through it, minimize it to only the essentials, and place the entire batch of papers in another area, like a bookshelf (affiliate) or cubby.

 Well, there you have it.
 How do you do?
 Some of these steps may be omitted if they don't apply to your child.
 It's important to remember that doing these steps will get your child and you in the right frame of mind for back to school.
 I hope this student organization challenge motivates you and your kids to get and stay organized this school year.
 Feel free to visit our vast selection of back-to-school organizing tips from elementary to higher education.